 Hiking permits are required for some trails

-- The natural areas near Bend have seen a 300% increase in recreational use in the past five years.
-In an effort to mitigate the damaging impacts of overuse, permits are required at certain trailheads starting May 28, 2021.
+- Most folks end up visiting Bend for the hiking trails.
+The natural areas near Bend have seen a 300% increase in recreational use in the past five years.
+In an effort to mitigate the damaging impacts of overuse, permits are required at certain trailheads.
 Learn more here.

 Summer is my favorite time to visit Bend Oregon because the high-elevation trails are mostly snow-free and it’s possible to take advantage of the great hikes nearby.
 The temperatures can get hot mid-day, but there’s always a river to cool off in or a brewery to pop into.